lanbufan/Daily-Scientific-Citation-Tracker/README.md

 * **[daily_tracker_normalized](df_daily_tracker_beta_normalized_2020_05_28_beta.zip)**
 * **[daily_tracker_natural](df_daily_tracker_beta_natural_2020_05_28_beta.zip)**

-For those interested in the "back-end" of things, or in hepling the development of this project, you will need to download:
+For those interested in the "back-end" of things, or in helping the development of this project, you will need to download:

 ** FELLOW-CODERS : Patience --> all the source codes will be added in the next few days**